openshift-cs/rosaworkshop/OSD3.11/10-deployment_s2i.md

 > **NOTE:** Going forward you will need to replace any reference to "<username>" in any of the URLs for commands with your own username.
 So in this example I would always replace "<username>" with "0kashi".

 #### 2. Create a project
-Create a new project for us to work in for this part.
-Let's call is `ostoy-s2i`.
+Create a new project for this part.
+Let's call it `ostoy-s2i`.

 You can create a new project by running `oc new-project ostoy-s2i`.